sparkflows/sparkflows-docs/docs/azure/admin-guide/adls/adls-configuration.rst

 Azure pre-requisites
 ++++

-In order to configure ADLS in Fire Insights, the User needs to have the following pre-requisites in Azure:
+In order to configure ADLS in Sparkflows, the User needs to have the following pre-requisites in Azure:

 .. list-table::